2024 AdventHealth 400: Stage 1

 The race was scheduled to start at 2 pm Central time but rain fell which caused a nearly 4 hour delay and the green flag fell at around 5:43 Central.
 Pole sitter Christopher Bell and outside pole sitter Ross Chastain battled for the lead and Bell beat Chastain to lead lap 1.
 Chastain led lap 2 before he got in front of Bell on lap 3 and held on to it.
 At around lap 31, green flag pit stops would begin.
 Chastain would come in on lap 33 giving the lead back to Christopher Bell.
 Bell would pit on lap 35 giving the lead to Derek Kraus.
 On lap 42, Ross Chastain took the lead from Kraus.
-On lap 44, Kyle Larson took the lead but Chastain immeadietly took it back.
+On lap 44, Kyle Larson took the lead but Chastain immediately took it back.
 On lap 49, Larson took the lead again but Chastain immeadietly passed him and Chastain took the lead back.
 Larson got in front again on lap 50 but couldn't hold the lead and was immeadietly passed by Chastain.
 Larson led lap 51 before he got in front of Chastain and held on to it.
 On lap 63, Denny Hamlin went to take the lead and led that lap and the following lap but could not get in front of Larson and Larson took it back on lap 65.
 On lap 66, Hamlin went to take the lead and led that lap and the following two laps before he got in front of Larson on lap 69.
 Hamlin would hold off Ross Chastain and win stage 1.